hbctraining/variant_analysis/lessons/02_fastqc.md

 It is exceedingly **uncommon to have green checkmarks for everything** and even data with a **few red X's can still be good data**.
 You should not consider FastQC's scoring very strongly, but rather interpret the data yourself and make your own judgement.
 This is for two reasons:

-1) `FastQC` and the associated metrics are used as a first QC step for virtually all NGS analysis, but how RNA-seq, ChIP-seq, WGS sequencing look in these plots is going to vary widely.
-A "failure" in one or a handful of metrics could simply be the result of the type of experiement you are running.
+**1)** `FastQC` and the associated metrics are used as a first QC step for virtually all NGS analysis, but how RNA-seq, ChIP-seq, WGS sequencing look in these plots is going to vary widely.
+A "failure" in one or a handful of metrics could simply be the result of the type of experiment you are running.

-2) Similar to the previous point, your experiment could have some peculiarities to it.
+**2)** Similar to the previous point, your experiment could have some peculiarities to it.
 While this doesn't apply as much to WGS and WES data, you could imagine if you somehow biased your subset of reads sequenced that this could have biases in the QC of the reads.
 This is oftentimes more applicable to other types of NGS data analysis, but can also be true for WGS and WES as well.
-For example, the GC content of protein coding sequences is also generally higher than the GC content of the genome at large, so WES is introducing a GC bias that you might not see in WGS data.
+For example, the GC content of protein coding sequences is also generally higher than the GC content of the genome at large, so WES is introducing a slight GC bias that you might not see in WGS data.

 In general, when looking at at your data within `FastQC`, always keep your experimental design and dataset in consideration and don't read too much into the assessments that `FastQC` provides.

 ### Sequence Quality

-As we continue down the report, we can skip a few figures until we get to the sequence quality figure.
+The sequence quality figure is the first figure that we should see.
 A few things we should know about this figure:

-  1) X-axis is position in the read and the y-axis is PHRED score
+  **1)** The x-axis is position in the read and the y-axis is PHRED score

-  2) Typically, the shape of these figures have a steep incline in the first few bases before plateauing and finally tapering off a bit.
+  **2)** Typically, the shape of these figures have a steep incline in the first few bases before plateauing and finally tapering off a bit.
 The shape should be mostly smooth.
 If we saw large, abrupt drops in quality this could be reason to contact your sequencing facility.

-  3) The right read (or R2) often has low-quality than the left read (or R1) and this difference in quality if just an artifact of pair-end Illumina sequencing.
+  **3)** While we are currently evaluting the left read of our paired-end reads (R1), the right read (or R2) often has lower quality than the left read and this difference in quality is just an artifact of the paired-end Illumina sequencing.
+If you were to download the FASTQC HTML for the left read (`syn3_normal_2_fastqc.html`), you would be able to observe this difference.

 <p align="center">
 <img src="../img/syn3_normal_per_base_sequence_quality.png" width="800">